Karina Constantino David

-Karina Constantino David (March 19, 1946 – May 7, 2019) was a Filipino activist, public servant, and musician best known for being a former chairperson of the Civil Service Commission of the Philippines, and for her opposition to the Martial Law dictatorship of Ferdinand Marcos as part of the activist duo "Inang Laya".
+Karina Roxas Constantino David (March 19, 1946 – May 7, 2019) was a Filipino activist, public servant, and musician best known for being a former chairperson of the Civil Service Commission of the Philippines, and for her opposition to the Martial Law dictatorship of Ferdinand Marcos as part of the activist duo "Inang Laya".
 She also served as the chairperson of the Career Executive Service Board, a government entity supervising the top management personnel of the Philippine government.
 She was a member of the Government Service Insurance System (GSIS) Board of Trustees.

-David was the wife of Professor Emeritus Randy David of the University of the Philippines Diliman and daughter of the renowned historian Renato Constantino.
+David was the wife of professor emeritus Randy David of the University of the Philippines Diliman and daughter of the renowned historian Renato Constantino.
 She was also the mother of journalist Kara David and UP Diliman geology professor Dr. Carlos Primo David.

 Early life and education

 Daughter of historian Renato Constantino, David earned a Bachelor of Arts in Sociology at the University of the Philippines Diliman in 1966.
 She completed academic requirements in the Master of Arts in Sociology program (orals lacking) from the same university in 1968, but was not awarded that degree.
 She and her husband Randy David eventually pursued a Master of Arts in Economic and Social Studies from The Victoria University of Manchester in England until 1974, but both had to return to the Philippines on account of martial law, and were unable complete their degrees there.